 The first step in all processes is to unplug your waterbed heater, open the mattress valve and push the air bubble out to “burp” your mattress.
 This will help to speed up the draining process in all cases, as it forms a better siphon and it protects the electric pump.

 Running the pump for more than 60 seconds dry (air running through the head of the pump) will burn up the rubber impeller or worse–burn up the pump.
 Do not run the electric pump dry!
 Attach the female end of the garden hose to the outport of the pump.
 (This will be marked and this is where the water will drain.)

 Then place the other end of the garden hose outside, in a basement floor drain, toilet, tub, or utility sink.
 Wherever you place it, be sure that the area can handle the water that will be pumped out without overflowing, puddling up, or flooding around building foundations.
 Attach the short utility drain hose to the other male in the port of the electric pump.
 The other end of the short utility hose will attach and thread to the valve of the mattress using the plastic mattress adaptor from your drain and fill kit.

 You will need to stay with the pump until it is completely drained and immediately replace the plug and cap to vacuum seal the mattress.

 Fiber or baffled mattresses should be drained to a point where the mattress looks like a package of freeze-dried food or beef jerky in the shrink-wrap.
-This vacuum has been created locks or holds the inner materials into place.
-(Note never lift one end of the mattress to assist or speed draining process this will only cause the inner material to shift.)
+This vacuum has been created to lock or hold the inner materials into place.
+(Note never lift one end of the mattress to assist or speed the draining process this will only cause the inner material to shift.)
 Only once the mattress is drained completely, as instructed, should it be folded or rolled and moved.
 (Never move a partially drained mattress)

 If you have a waterbed mattress with baffles or layers of fiber layers, which are normally free-floating, you need to drain your mattress correctly and the very best draining option is to get an electric pump.